 Could too many protein supplements or steak dinners be a hidden cause of your fatigue?

 As odd as it may sound, protein can absolutely contribute to fatigue.
 If you’re at all familiar with my work, you’ll know how strongly I advocate that in order to overcome fatigue, you need to have balanced blood sugar.
+In fact, I’m such an advocate for proper blood sugar balance that I created an online course to help you increase your energy and balance your blood sugar at the same time!
+You can check it out here.

 When you think about balanced blood sugar, what comes to mind is likely avoiding candy, baked goods, or other refined carbohydrate sources.
 This is a great place to start.